MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - **Invalid application id** – The application ID that was provided doesn't exist in your tenant, or it isn't valid.
 - **Microsoft Entra failure** – The Microsoft Entra token couldn't be retrieved.
-- **Definition not found** – The external call was deleted, but it's still referenced in a rule.
+- **Definition not found** – The external call was deleted, but is still referenced in a rule.
 - **Timeout** – The request to the target took longer than the specified time-out.
 - **Communication failure** – No connection could be made to the target because of a network issue or because the target is unavailable.
 - **Circuit breaker** – If the external call fails repeatedly and exceeds a certain threshold, all further calls are suspended for a short interval.